joannechen1223/cajon-doni/client/README.md

+# How to run locally

+- `bun install` to install packages.
+- `bun dev` to start the server.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.